 Read the story again, focusing on the state of the victim: he was awake, bedridden, and made a conscious decision to open the door via remote control because he believed his neighbor was there.
 This wasn’t a matter of maintaining situational awareness; he was as situationally aware as he was likely to get.
 It was a case of believing that the person knocking on the door was his neighbor, either because the person pretended to be or because it always had been in the past.

-Both possibilities are discussed in an article I wrote some time back for the Personal Defense Network, called “The Myth Of Situational Awareness“.
-This incident illustrates the points I made: the criminal can pierce your seemingly invincible veil of situational awareness either via cunning (pretending to be someone he’s not), or by simply waiting until you’re distracted (when the pattern matching functions of your brain are in charge.)
-In either case, situational awareness can (and usually will) fail.
+This incident illustrates a point I’ve made many times over the years: the savvy criminal can pierce your seemingly invincible veil of situational awareness either via cunning (pretending to be someone he’s not), or by simply waiting until you’re distracted (when the pattern matching functions of your brain are in charge.)
+In either case, situational awareness can (and often will) fail.

 That quote from the article is a view that is all too common: that situational awareness will keep people safe, that it is the most important thing one can possibly do for one’s own safety, and when someone becomes a victim it MUST be because his situational awareness wasn’t good enough.